An Expert’s Advice on Insuring Child Support & Alimony

 What type of policy?

 J.S.: Term will be the lowest cost for obligations that are for 15 to 20 years.
-If the divorce involves payments that will be reducing over time, there are several options.
+If the divorce involves payments that will be reduced over time, there are several options.
 If the insurance carrier will do so, the death benefit can be reduced.
 Not all carriers will agree to this.
 An alternative is to set up an irrevocable life insurance trust (ILIT) to own the policy and be the beneficiary.
 As the obligation is reduced, the ILIT can allocate the death benefit to other intended beneficiaries.
 A third alternative is to use staggered smaller term policies to meet the declining obligation.

 Who should be the designated beneficiary?

-J.S.: Should it be the other parent, a designated custodian or a trust for the benefit of the children?
+J.S.: Should it be the other parent, a designated custodian, or a trust for the benefit of the children?
 There are advantages and disadvantages to each.
 Discuss the level of trust between you and your spouse with your mediator to decide which way to go.

 Who should own the policy?

 J.S.: Making the beneficiary the owner of the policy is a good way to prevent the insured from changing the beneficiary.
-Be careful to avoid the unholy trinity: Do not have three separate parties as owner, insured and beneficiary.
+Be careful to avoid the unholy trinity: Do not have three separate parties as owner, insured, and beneficiary.
 The proceeds will be subject to gift tax and may create a potential gift tax issue for the parties.